Generalized fibre sums of 4-manifolds and the canonical class: The homology and cohomology of

-\end{prop} This proposition shows that the cohomology group $H^2(M')$ decomposes into elements in the interior of $M'$ coming from $M$ (i.e. elements in $P(M)_{A_M}$), classes bounding multiples of the meridian to $\Sigma_M$ (multiples of $B_M$) and classes bounding curves on the push-off $\Sigma^M$ (elements of $\mbox{ker}\,i$).
+\end{prop} This proposition shows that the cohomology group $H^2(M')$ decomposes into elements in the interior of $M'$ coming from $M$ (i.e. elements in $P(M)_{A_M}$), classes bounding multiples of the meridian to $\Sigma_M$ (multiples of $B_M$) and classes bounding curves on the boundary $\partial M'$ which are lifts of curves on $\Sigma_M$ (elements of $\text{ker}\,i$).